 More and more people today are feeling the side effects of fatigue and not listening to their bodies before it's too late.
-Then, physical and mental sickness hit quicker than they know how to handle.
-Dragging at work, not feeling like cooking a good meal, missing out on social fun.
-So much is lost when not listening to our bodies cues to slow down, and replenish just what it needs.
+Then, physical and mental sickness will hit and it's downhill from there.
+Dragging at work, not feeling like cooking a good meal, missing out on social fun or even alone time, so much is lost when not listening to our bodies cues to slow down, and replenish what it needs.

 Fatigue is a generalized feeling of tiredness, weak, or faint, in contrast to feeling sleepy, or desiring sleep.
 It is overall weariness, or exhaustion when extreme fatigue kicks in.
 It occurs in association with a wide variety of other symptoms, and its origin can be obscure.
 We must not ignore the signs of fatigue our body sends us.
 Doing so has been shown to lead to illness, disease, anxiety, or depression.

 Here are some more natural ways to fight fatigue and help your body and mind stay positive with lasting energy.

 The deficiency of vital nutrients is the underlying issue in virtually all instances of fatigue.
 We are on the go, over-worked, over-booked, and under-eating the key foods with vitamins our body needs to repair and continue at a decent pace.

 Vitamin B1 - foods like beef, nuts, legumes; fruit and vegetables such as cauliflower, oranges, eggs, potatoes, asparagus, and kale.

 B6 - foods like fish, turkey, chicken, oats, and eggs.